|

 against flesh and blood, but against the evil spiritual world around him.

-in this battle, and why would he.
-Knives
+and why would he.

-of God so that he can pull down strongholds of satan.
+the power of God so that he can pull down strongholds of satan.
 In

 context the war he is speaking of is a battle with the false apostles that